 Note

 Depending on the used manufacturing cell, some of the movement styles might not be supported.
-Consult the machine documentation if unsure.

 The orientation of normals of the patches is responsible for the direction of Picker robot with which it will patch on the surface of a geometry.
 However, the robot may not be able to patch on curvy surfaces.